RodriVazquezAsenjo/Updated-News/README.md

 ## 1. User Authentication & Profile Management
 1. **Login and Registration**
-   - (Assumed, not shown in views but necessary for full functionality).
+   - (Not shown in views but necessary for full functionality, using the allauth import).

 2. **User Profile**
    - View user's profile with personal information and all their authored news articles.